YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the scar is very wide and the scalp has enough laxity, scar revision may reduce the width before grafting is considered.
 But revision is still surgery.
 It can improve a scar, or it can stretch again if the tension and healing pattern are unfavorable.

-When the scar is flat and the patient wants a softer hair bearing look, FUE grafting can be considered.
+When the scar is flat and the patient wants a softer hair-bearing look, FUE grafting can be considered.
 The choice depends on the scar itself, the hairstyle goal, the donor reserve, and the patient’s tolerance for staged improvement.

-Can beard or body hair help a FUT scar repair?
+When might beard or body hair help a FUT scar repair?

 In selected cases, beard or body hair as an additional donor source can support camouflage.
-I am not trying to create a dense patch of beard like hair in the donor area.
+I am not trying to create a dense patch of beard-like hair in the donor area.
 I am trying to reduce the visibility of the line while keeping the surrounding area natural.

 I also consider the harvesting scar from the beard or body area.
 A patient who already feels distressed by one scar should not be pushed into a new donor source without a careful discussion of tradeoffs.